acsoliz/acsoliz/README.md

 I love doing useful and fun things with programming, listening to different types of music, sharing with friends and much more. .

 ### ✔️ I'm currently learning
-- React-redux
+- React-redux-React-native
-- JavaScript)
+- JavaScript
 - Node
+- TypeScript

 ### 😍 What i like to do:
 - I like challenges, learning, LOGICAL PROBLEMS, helping, sharing and living !!!

-### 💡 Goals for 2022:
+### 💡 Goals for 2023:
 - Finish my first app on android and publish it on play store
-- Learn the basics of TypeScript.
+- Brush up the basics of Java.
-- Become skilled in NextJs and React Native
+- Become skilled in NextJs
 - Grow as a person

 ### ⚡ Relevant achievement
-- The last months I took the best course and training to program as FullStack
+- Last year I was part of a great deal project, using the latest technologies and with a great team of professionals.

 ### 🛠 Interested in:
-- Desktop, mobile, fronted, devOps, backEnd.
+- Desktop, mobile, fronted, backEnd and FullStack

 ### 📲 Contact Information
 - Linkedin: https://www.linkedin.com/in/acsoliz/